mohitkothari-dev/MultiLLMChat/README.md

 ## Overview

-The Multimodel Chatbot Application revolutionizes the way users interact with AI models by enabling simultaneous conversations with multiple LLMs.
+The Multi-model Chatbot Application revolutionizes the way users interact with AI models by enabling simultaneous conversations with multiple LLMs.
 Instead of querying different AI models separately, users can send a single prompt and receive multiple responses in parallel, saving time and providing richer insights.

 ## Features